On December 16, 2021, I woke up a little bit earlier than I wanted.

 But, beyond those career incentives, everything about the dude and his demeanor comes across like one of those Latin American types who crave to be something else.

-From the start, I could sense that given his name change from Luis to Jimmy.
+From the start, I could sense that given his name change from Sergio to Jimmy.

 As I said before, it’s not entirely unusual for a Latin American to change their name to something that “sounds better” because it “sounds more foreign.”